UPGS: Unified Pose-aware Gaussian Splatting for Dynamic Scene Deblurring: Unified Pose-aware Formulation

 This transformation can be applied directly to the Gaussians to mimic the perspective change from $P^{(m)}$ to $P^{(n)}$.
 In Fig.~\ref{fig:pose_comp}, we validate that rendering with our proposed formulation yields results nearly identical to those rasterized directly from the source pose.

-As camera poses are not differentiable in the 3DGS framework, previous methods commonly calculate camera poses before optimizing Gaussians without fully considering their coupled relationship.
+In the presence of motion blur, pose inaccuracies are prone to be absorbed into the scene geometry.
+Previous methods commonly use image-loss to implicitly drive camera pose optimization.
 As a result, these methods suffer inferior performance when blurry artifacts undermine the pose estimation accuracy.
 With our pose-aware formulation, we can introduce camera pose as learnable affine transformations that are compatible with 3DGS framework for end-to-end optimization, thereby producing superior performance.